 I looked at the “about” page on the site and then researched their WHOIS information but they’d hidden their identity and the only way to contact them was through their comment boxes on the web site.
 So I left a message asking them to remove my article.
 But the next day my comment had been deleted.

 So I left another message and again it was deleted.
 I faxed a cover sheet and a DMCA complaint to their hosting provider.
 I included the fax cover sheet as a courtesy for the hosting company and thought it would simply remain as an internal document.

-I was astounded by their inappropriate reaction to a simple request and I thought that was all they’d done, until I clicked on the link at the bottom of this page:
+I was astounded by their inappropriate reaction to a simple request and I thought that was all they’d done, until I clicked on the link at the bottom of that page.